esmini/esmini/README.md

 Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
 Unzip, navigate to "esmini\run\esmini" and run any of the example scripts.
 See more info below under "Binaries and demos".

-esmini supports OpenSCENARIO v1.0 (from esmini v1.5) and v1.1 (from esmini v2.7).
-In order to run older versions (i.e. v0.9.1)  ASAM provides a transformation scheme (migration0_9_1to1_0.xslt, part of the OpenSCENARIO 1.0 release bundle) that can be used with tools for automatic migration of XML files.
+esmini supports OpenSCENARIO v1.1 (from esmini v2.7) and v1.0 (from esmini v1.5).
+In order to run older versions (i.e. v0.9.1) ASAM provides a transformation scheme (migration0_9_1to1_0.xslt, part of the OpenSCENARIO release bundle) that can be used with tools for automatic migration of XML files.

 Please note that the OpenSCENARIO [coverage](https://github.com/esmini/esmini/blob/master/osc_coverage.txt) is limited, which means that not all features of OpenSCENARIO are supported.
 The functionalty grows slow but steady, based on need and contributions.